BKlemm/enterprise-stack/README.md

 **Step 4:** Start Admin Server (has to run firstly, otherwise your application client could not connect to)

+Don't be irritated if you get error messages from the client (api), the Admin Server check the health of your complete api and how you have that configured.
+For example, if you don't have changed anything the Mail Test will failed, because you have to set the smtp host, username and password in the application.properties by your self

 Terminal 1:
 ```
 cd admin && ./mvnw package